 The whole thing is absurd.
 What I said is factually correct.
 Donald Trump does have tiny hands.
 Donald Trump is thin-skinned.
 Donald Trump is a douche-nozzle.
 Who knew telling it like it is about an elected official, one who received fewer votes than his opponent, could get you labeled as abusive?
 Talking shit about your elected officials is as American as no-fault divorce and type 2 diabetes.
 Twitter is being un-American.

 In the end, the joke’s on Twitter.
-I don’t think anyone other than the people who follow me ever see my Tweets.
-Their 12-hour limitation is a limitation without distinction.
+I don’t think anyone other than the people who follow me ever sees my Tweets.
+The 12-hour limitation is a limitation without distinction.